-(a) Upon written request an employee shall be entitled to parental leave of up to twelve (12) consecutive weeks without pay.
+(a) Upon written request an employee shall be entitled to parental leave of up to thirty-seven (37) consecutive weeks without pay (thirty-five [35] consecutive weeks for a birth mother who took pregnancy leave pursuant to Clause 21.1 above).

-(b) Where both parents are employees of the Employer, the employees shall determine the appointment of the twelve (12) weeks parental leave between them.
+(b) Where both parents are employees of the Employer, the employees shall determine the apportionment of the thirty-seven (37) weeks parental leave between them.

-(c) Such written request pursuant to (a) above must be made at least four (4) weeks prior to the proposed leave commencement date.
+(c) Such written request pursuant to Clause 21.2(a) above must be made at least four (4) weeks prior to the proposed leave commencement date.

-(d) Leave taken under this Clause shall commence:
+(d) Leave taken under this clause shall commence:

-(1) in the case of a mother, immediately following the conclusion of leave taken pursuant to Article 21.1 or 21.2;
+(1) in the case of a mother, immediately following the conclusion of leave taken pursuant to Clause 21.1;